Nic-OS/100-days-of-code/r2-log.md

 ### R2D50-56 - 8/3-9/18
 I've been starting every coding session with a few JS practice exercises in FCC, then working through the Fullstack React Native book by Fullstack.io.
 The RN book is an *incredible* resource.
 Things are clicking for me more so than for any other resource I've used in the past.
 I've reviewed all the RN basics, but I understand them so much more now.
 I'm really loving working through this book.

+### R2D57-66 - 8/10-18/18
+I completed FCC's functional programming section and the first Weather app project in the Fullstack RN book.
+Excellent, excellent experience.
+I've started applying some of the tips to my Spindle app, particularly conditional rendering and api calls.
+I've also been doing a better job isolating components so they're truly standalone and reusable.
+I'm still weak on styling; I work slowly when it comes to flex and layout, but I've found that using Expo's snack resource is a great way to quickly check how different styling will affect appearance, which is awesome.